-2. Chapter: The Short Story: An Overview of the History and Evolution of the Genre
+2. Chapter: The Short Story: An Overview of the History and Evolution of the Genre/E.A.
+Poe The Mask of the Red Dead, The Black Cat/ Prose Analysis Methodology: Key terms

-- E.A.
-Poe The Mask of the Red Dead, The Black Cat - 3.
-E. T.A.
-Hoffmann, The Sandman; Charlotte Perkins Gilman, The Yellow Wall-Paper - 4.
-Anton Chekhov, Heartache; Guy de Maupassant, Two Little Soldiers; Thomas Mann, The Infant Prodigy - 5.
-Virginia Woolf, Kew Gardens; Marcel Proust, A Young Girl's Confession
+3. E. T.A.
+Hoffmann, The Sandman; Charlotte Perkins Gilman, The Yellow Wall-Paper

+4. Anton Chekhov, Heartache; Guy de Maupassant, Two Little Soldiers; Thomas Mann, The Infant Prodigy

+5. Virginia Woolf, Kew Gardens; Marcel Proust, A Young Girl's Confession

-- 7. Reading week. - 8.
-Franz Kafka, Metamorphosis; Albert Camus, the Guest
+6. Franz Kafka, Metamorphosis; Albert Camus, the Guest

-9. Gabriel Garcia Marquez, A Very Old Man with Enormous Wings; Muriel Spark The Seraph and the Zambesi; Gabriel Garcia Marquez Light is like Water
+8. Gabriel Garcia Marquez, A Very Old Man with Enormous Wings; Muriel Spark The Seraph and the Zambesi; Gabriel Garcia Marquez Light is like Water

-10. Grace Paley, A Conversation with My Father; Ivan S. Turgenev The District Doctor; Clarice Lispector, The Fifth Story; Jorge Luis Borges, Borges and I
+9. Grace Paley, A Conversation with My Father; Ivan S. Turgenev The District Doctor; Clarice Lispector, The Fifth Story; Jorge Luis Borges, Borges and I